 - Litigation-Labor & Employment

 In client surveys conducted by third parties, Stan has been described as "immensely knowledgeable" and "always accessible."
-And has recently been listed as a "2017 Mid-South Super Lawyer"
+He has recently been listed as a "2017 Mid-South Super Lawyer."

 Stan is an avid long-distance runner, having run several marathons and 200-mile relay races with his colleagues from Waller.
 In 2016, he ran the 39.3 mile (and aptly named) Goofy Challenge at Walt Disney World in Orlando.
 Stan and his wife also keep busy with their two young sons.
 Between sports, church activities, and Boy Scout campouts, the family is an active one.